-Through exploration of body and voice, this course will help you to learn and practice skills to build confidence, help you to be more present, and access your creativity in new and exciting ways.
-Working practically, you will be led through a series of exercises and explorations designed to help you free your body and voice, promoting greater confidence in the space and deeper connection to text.
+Feel more confident in the rehearsal room, performance and daily life with this five-day course.
+Through exploration of body and voice, you will learn and practice skills to build confidence, be more present, and access your creativity in new and exciting ways.
+Working practically, you will work through a series of exercises and explorations designed to help you free your body and voice, promoting greater confidence in the space and deeper connections to text.

 Who is this course suitable for?

 - Anyone at any level of training or experience